Using Jenkins with Xamarin

 The ideal build server is a stand-alone computer dedicated to the sole purpose of building and possibly testing the application.
 A dedicated computer ensures that artifacts that might be required for other roles (such as that of a web server) do not contaminate the build.
 For example, if the build server is also acting as a web server, the web server may require a conflicting version of some common library.
 Because of this conflict the web server may not function properly or Jenkins may create builds that do not work when deployed to users.

 The build server for Xamarin mobile apps is set up very much like a developer’s workstation.
-It has a user account in which Jenkins, Xamarin Studio, and Xamarin.iOS and Xamarin.Android will be installed.
+It has a user account in which Jenkins, Visual Studio for Mac, and Xamarin.iOS and Xamarin.Android will be installed.
 All of the code signing certificates, provisioning profiles, and key stores must be installed as well.
 Typically the build server's user account is separate from your developer accounts - be sure to install and configure all the software, keys, and certificates while logged in with the build server user account.

 The following diagram illustrates all of these elements on a typical Jenkins build server: